pschatzmann/arduino-fdk-aac/README.md

 On some processors we get compile errors because the arrays are too big: Please uncomment the #define PIT_MAX_MAX line in the AACConstantsOverride.h file.

 The encoder is working on an ESP32 w/o PSRAM.
-However, so far I did not manage to have the decoder working on microcontollers!
+The Decoder however needs PSRAM!

 ## Copyright